wp-plugins/instagram-slider-widget/readme.txt

 4. Update the settings in the widget: Instagram Username, Images Layout, Number of Images to show, Check for new images hours

 = Requirements =
-* PHP 5.2.0 or above
+* PHP 5.2.0 or higher
-* Wordpress 3.5 or above
+* Wordpress 3.5 or higher

 == Screenshots ==
 1. Frontend Widget Slider